ASRagab/Future-vs-IO/assets/md/03_io/PITCHME.md

 - fs2 and Monix Task |
   - All the evaluation modes |
   - Performant |
-  - Tied to the larger framework |
+  - But Tied to the larger framework |

 - Scalaz 7 IO |
   - Doesn't really support asynchronous computation (i.e. callbacks) |